scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

     val n = 22
     val `a..n` = 'a' until ('a'+n) mkString ", "

 We therefore have the unfortunate and inconsistent situation that there are TWO permitted specifications for identifiers!
 Those used in string interpolation and those used everywhere else.
+Backticks have become a second-class citizen.

 So this is fine: